 As an international student at Sussex you will have already been contacted by The International and Study Abroad Office, who can help you throughout your time at Sussex.
 They also provide a useful webpage listing support for international students.

-If you are registered as a full-time international student you can get help with academic development and English language from Sussex Centre for Language Studies.
-To register for workshops, drop-in sessions and tutorials fill in the online registration form.
+If you are registered as a full-time international or European student you can get help with academic development and English language from Sussex Centre for Language Studies.
+To find out more about workshops, drop-in sessions and tutorials subscribe to our Academic Development site on Study Direct.

 Listen to international students talking about their experiences of studying at Sussex:

 The UK university education system is based on a ‘constructivist’ model of learning that places emphasis on you ‘constructing’ your own knowledge about a topic rather than being taught what you need to know.
 Instead of learning what is contained in textbooks and reproducing it in the exams you will be expected to take responsibility for your learning and form your own understanding of the subject.

 Learning about new and different academic conventions in the UK is relevant even if you have always been a particularly good student.
 You will want to do just as well in your UK degree, so look out for these differences and make sure you understand them well before any deadlines when you need to present or submit your work.

 In the UK you are expected to develop your own understanding of the subject and a good student is someone who is able to do this well and can demonstrate that they have done so.

 At MSc / MA level you are expected to do similar things to those undertaken by academic staff, i.e. research debates and produce your own well–considered position.